extracts/mac-scripting/DEVONthink/DEVONthink_Notes_from_PDF_Annotations/README.md

 Alternatively, you could also copy the script to the system's Script menu folder.
 For an illustrated guide which describes how to enable and use the system's script menu, please see [iworkautomation.com: The script menu](https://iworkautomation.com/numbers/script-menu.html).

 If you've placed your script into the DEVONthink Scripts folder, you may also append a keyboard shortcut description (like `___Command-Shift-Alt-A`) to the script's name.
 You should then be able to run your script by pressing the specified keyboard shortcut.

+If you want the script to be triggered by a DEVONthink smart rule instead, please move the script into the DEVONthink smart rule scripts folder at `~/Library/Application Scripts/com.devon-technologies.think3/Smart Rules`.
+Then, in your smart rule, add an "Execute Script" action and choose "External" as well as your script from the dropdown menus.
+For more info, see the DEVONthink help on [Smart Rules](https://download.devontechnologies.com/download/devonthink/3.8.2/DEVONthink.help/Contents/Resources/pgs/automation-smartrules.html) and [Smart Rule Scripts](https://download.devontechnologies.com/download/devonthink/3.8.2/DEVONthink.help/Contents/Resources/pgs/automation-smartrulescripts.html).

 ## Setup